ariscript/www/content/about.md

 For informal things, please reach out to me on one of my socials linked at the bottom of this page (and most other pages).
-If you must email me, email me at this domain: any address will do.
-If you have a different email for me, it should also work - and may be preferable.
+If you must email me, email me at `ari` at this domain.
+For anything of even mild importance, I would recommend encrypting your email using GPG, with my [key](/pgp.asc).
+If you have another email for me (perhaps at a different domain) that would be more relevant, please feel free to use it.